 Registration is Open!

-Remember to register on Cvent for the 2019–2020 Junior Solar Sprint (JSS) competition.
-TSA middle school chapter advisors, once you have registered, you can receive all these FREE benefits while supplies last:
+Remember to register on Cvent for the 2020–2021 Junior Solar Sprint (JSS) competition.
+TSA middle school chapter advisors, once you have registered and affiliated, you can request a limited number of kits by emailing SKing@tsaweb.org.

-After you have registered on Cvent, email SKing@tsaweb.org to request the poster and two free kits.
-(If you are a TSA middle school chapter advisor at a Title 1 school, or an elementary school interested in bringing JSS Jumpstart to fifth and sixth graders, your school can receive up to five free kits.)
+If you are a TSA middle school chapter advisor at a Title 1 school, or an elementary school interested in bringing JSS Jumpstart to fifth and sixth graders, your school can receive up to five free kits.
 Each kit, which contains a solar panel, electric motor, and a pair of small alligator clips for easy hookup, meets the minimum specifications for JSS.

 Go to this webpage and click on Junior Solar Sprint for the latest competition updates.